ontimize/ontimize-boot/.github/ISSUE_TEMPLATE/feature-request---solicitud-de-funcionamiento.md

 >Note:
 >Can be written in Spanish

 **Is your feature request related to a problem?
 Please describe.** (*¿Su solicitud está relacionada con un problema?
-Por favor, descríbalo.*)
+Por favor, descríbelo.*)
 A clear and concise description of what the problem is. (*Una descripción clara y concisa del problema.*)

 **Describe the solution you'd like** (*Describa la solución que le gustaría*)